-In the case of avanafil, we currently rely on MTPC to supply the API (avanafil) and the avanafil tablets for STENDRA and SPEDRA.
-MTPC is responsible for all aspects of manufacture, including obtaining the starting materials for the production of API.
-If MTPC is unable to manufacture the avanafil API or tablets in sufficient quantities to meet projected demand, future sales could be adversely affected, which in turn could have a detrimental impact on our financial results, our license, commercialization, and supply agreements with our collaboration partners, and our ability to enter into a collaboration agreement for the commercialization in other territories.
+In the case of avanafil, we currently rely on Sanofi to supply the API and tablets for STENDRA and SPEDRA.
+Sanofi is responsible for all aspects of manufacture, including obtaining the starting materials for the production of API.
+If Sanofi is unable to manufacture the API or tablets in sufficient quantities to meet projected demand, future sales could be adversely affected, which in turn could have a detrimental impact on our financial results, our license, commercialization, and supply agreements with our collaboration partners, and our ability to enter into a collaboration agreement for the commercialization in other territories.